opendp/opendp/docs/source/getting-started/tabular-data/identifier-truncation.rst

             └─────────┴──────────────┴─────────────────┴────────┴───────────┘

-By default, ``truncate_num_groups`` takes a random sample of groups per-identifier.
-To choose which groups you’d like to keep, you can also set ``keep`` to ``'first'`` or ``'last'``.
-These should be more computationally efficient, but may bias your estimates if natural order is significant.

 OpenDP allows queries to contain multiple truncations, so long as they are together in the data pipeline.
-OpenDP does, however, enforce that group by truncations are the last truncation in the data pipeline.
+OpenDP does, however, enforce that group-by truncations are the last truncations in the data pipeline.

 See :ref:`Bounds <bounds-user-guide>` in the API user guide, and :py:func:`truncate_per_group <opendp.extras.polars.LazyFrameQuery.truncate_per_group>`